asyrafXsolla/game-payment/README.md

 # Installation Guide
 1. Ensure you have Docker installed in your local machine.
-2. In the root folder, execute this: `docker composer up -d`
+2. In the root folder, execute this: `docker compose up -d`
 3. To get into the contanier, execute this: `docker exec -it game-payment-laravel.test-1 bash`
 4. Run the following commands:
     - `cp .env.example .env` - to copy the .env file from .env.example